Megalock369/Origin-Take-Home/ReadMe.md

 ## Installation
 Make sure you have Node.js and npm installed.
+- Cypress must be version 12 or higher.
+You can update your cypress version by running this command in cypress folder
+npm install --save-dev cypress

 To install the project, first clone the repository from GitHub:
 1. git clone https://github.com/Megalock369/Origin-Take-Home